Director of MIT’s Media Lab steps down over Epstein ties

 CAMBRIDGE, Mass.
-(AP) — The director of a prestigious research lab at the Massachusetts Institute of Technology in Massachusetts resigned Saturday following uproar over his financial ties with financier Jeffrey Epstein.
+(AP) — The director of a prestigious research lab at the Massachusetts Institute of Technology resigned Saturday, and the school’s president ordered an independent investigation amid an uproar over the lab’s ties to disgraced financier Jeffrey Epstein.

-Joi Ito sent an email to the Cambridge university’s provost saying he’s stepping down, The New York Times reported Saturday.
-Ito shared the email with the newspaper.
+Joi Ito, director of MIT’s Media Lab, resigned from both the lab and from his position as a professor at the Cambridge school, university President L. Rafael Reif said.
+The resignation was first reported by The New York Times.

 Ito’s resignation comes after The New Yorker reported late Friday that Media Lab had a more extensive fundraising relationship with Epstein than it previously acknowledged and tried to conceal the extent of the relationship.

+Ito has also resigned from the boards of The New York Times Co., the MacArthur Foundation, and the John S. and James L. Knight Foundation, each announced.

+Times publisher A.G.
+Sulzberger and the company’s president, Mark Thompson, said in a companywide email Saturday that Ito has left the board “effective immediately.”

-Rafael Reif, MIT’s president, said last month that the university took about $800,000 from Epstein over 20 years.
-He said the school would investigate.
-His announcement followed the resignation of two prominent researchers from Media Lab over revelations the lab and Ito took money from Epstein after he served time a decade ago for sex offenses involving underage girls.
+Reif said last month that MIT took about $800,000 from Epstein over 20 years.
+That announcement followed the resignation of two prominent researchers from Media Lab over revelations the lab and Ito took money from Epstein after he served time a decade ago for sex offenses involving underage girls

-The New Yorker reports Epstein arranged $7.5 million in donations.
+The New Yorker reports Epstein arranged at least $7.5 million in donations, including $2 million from Microsoft founder Bill Gates and $5.5 million from investor Leon Black.

-Epstein killed himself in jail Aug.
-10 while awaiting trial on sex trafficking charges.
-Federal prosecutors in New York had charged the 66-year-old with sex trafficking and conspiracy, alleging he sexually abusing numerous underage girls over several years in the early 2000s.
+Although MIT listed Epstein as “disqualified’ in its donor database, the Media Lab did not stop taking gifts from him and labeled his donations as anonymous, The New Yorker reported, citing emails and other documents it obtained.

+Last week, Ito said Epstein gave him $525,000 for the Media Lab and another $1.2 million for his own investment funds.

 Epstein’s July 6 arrest drew national attention, particularly focusing on a deal that allowed him to plead guilty in 2008 to soliciting a minor for prostitution in Florida and avoid more serious federal charges.